hookzof/mtproto-tls-server/README.md

 ## 12. Update web content

-Update hostname, port, secret, start date and expiry date in web contents.
+Now that everything is running, update the hostname, port, secret, start date and expiry date in your web site's contents.

-The website needs to be updated every 90 days, when the Let's Encrypt certificate and the secret are renewed.
+You will need to update your web site every 90 days, when the Let's Encrypt certificate and the secret are renewed.